 Here are a few suggestions to support you during the fall season.

 - Add in Qigong Movements each day.
 From Spring Forest Qigong, the exercises Breathing of the Universe and Connecting to Your Body’s Energy support the breathing, skin, and large intestine systems.
 To try Breathing of the Universe, you can sample it here.
+Try doing these outside in nature.

 - To gain moisture back into the body, eat warmer foods such as soups and stews.
 Increase your water intake and have warm or room temperature water instead of cold or icy drinks.
 Moisturizing foods such as pears, raw or steamed, are excellent for the lungs.
 Pumpkins and pomegranates are also good.
 Here is a recipe for a warming Curried Pumpkin Soup you might enjoy.
 Raw walnuts are great for the bowels and almonds are good for the lungs.

-I would love to hear how you align yourself with the energy of autumn in the comments.
+I would love to hear how you align yourself with the energy of autumn in the comments!

 Love and light,